jajoosiddhant/Advanced-Embedded-Software-Development-AESD/Multi-threading and IPC (HW4)/ipc/README.md

 Each Folder Consists of a user space example of IPC bidirectionally communicating messages between two processes or two separate executables using **Pipes, Sockets, Shared Memory, Posix Queues.** It accepts a command line file name to log file entries.
 The processes send messages using **structures** consisting of two types of messages:
-->String and its length.
+- String and its length.
-->A command to show the status of an LED.
+- A command to show the status of an LED.
 (Actual LED control is not done)

 These strings and command were sent randomly from an array using a random function.
 The case 9 and 10 represents LED OFF and LED ON.
 Initially each code in each folder prints its PID and the IPC method with a timestamp being used to a log file.
 Then, a tag indicating whether it is sending or receiving along with the Message contents.
 Eg : [Timestamp]	Sending/Receiving:	<Message Contents>